 Securing the principal registration of a trademark is a significant accomplishment for any company.
-Once a trademark has been registered and in continuous use for 5 years, the owner can file a Section 15 Trademark Declaration.
-A Section 15 is also known as a “Declaration of Incontestability,” as it provides even greater protection to trademarks registered on the principal register.
+If possible, you should also seek an incontestable trademark.
+Once a trademark has been registered and in continuous use for 5 years, the owner can file a Section 15 Trademark Declaration of Incontestability.
+It provides even greater protection to trademarks registered on the principal register.

 Under Section 15 of the Lanham Act, a trademark owner may seek a Declaration of Incontestability.
 This element of incontestability strengthens the trademark and limits attacks that can be made on the trademark in a trademark cancellation.
 A challenge can only be made against an incontestable trademark in limited situations such as if the trademark has been abandoned, it has been used in an effort to violate United States laws, is found to be fraudulent in some manner, or has become a generic term for a certain type of goods or service.

 In order to properly secure incontestability under Section 15, the owner of the trademark must supply the following declaration in a written statement to the United States Patent and Trademark Office (USPTO):

 - That the trademark has used continuously for the past 5 years

 - That no final decisions have been established on the ownership of the trademark

 - That there are no current proceedings concerning the validity of the trademark